skyhookdm/governance/governance.md

 Outcomes and decisions should be clearly communicated to the Community.
 This can take three different forms:

-* New challenges for Pangeo will be detailed as a GitHub issue for the Community to discuss.
+* New challenges for SkyhookDM will be detailed as a GitHub issue for the Community to discuss.
 * Resolved technical deadlocks will result in an explanation on the relevant issue and/or closure of the relevant pull request.